TYPES OF SERVICES:

 Headlights, instrument displays, and items manufactured from the glass will need to be wrapped in bubble wrap and cardboard, before being placed inside a box.

-Extra care needs to be taken with car door and panels, as they can sustain damage easily if packed incorrectly.
+Extra care needs to be taken with car doors and panels, as they can sustain damage easily if packed incorrectly.
 Car doors should be sent in a re-enforced box, wrapped tightly in film, edges and trim protected with cardboard and any available space remaining in the box stuffed with packing peanuts or air pillows.

 Hubcaps should be packed to the same specifications as car wheels –one by one in a durable box, with the box stuffed with protective filler.
 Cleaning fluids should not be placed together with hubcaps, as they are classified as a hazardous liquid and may discharge during delivery.